Lose Weight and Keep It Off

 How much weight will I lose with gastric bypass or sleeve gastrectomy?

-The average patient loses 60 percent to 80 percent of their excess body weight after gastric bypass and 50 percent to 70 percent of excess body weight after sleeve gastrectomy.
-You will lose weight actively for 12-18 months after surgery.
-After that, most patients regain a little (10 to 20 pounds), and that is their new "normal" weight.
+The average patient loses 60% to 80% of their excess body weight after gastric bypass and 50% to 70% of excess body weight after sleeve gastrectomy.
+You will lose weight actively for 12 to 18 months after surgery.
+After that, most patients regain a little (10 to 20 pounds), and that is their new 'normal' weight.

 How much weight will I lose with the lap band?

-The average weight loss is approximately 36 to 38 percent of excess weight in two to three years after surgery.
+The average weight loss is approximately 36-38% of excess weight in two to three years after surgery.

 Will my insurance company cover weight loss surgery?

 Your insurance company has established criteria that would qualify you for weight loss surgery.
 Below are some steps and examples of guidelines your insurance company may require before approving your surgery:

 - Start with asking if your policy has benefits for weight loss surgery.